 The journey took the Cats through four rounds (three games) of the section's bracket and the title game would not have taken place in Ferndale if not for the team's exciting win over Contra Costa Christian in the semifinal round.
 That game was hampered by constant foul calls that affected both teams' ability to obtain and sustain momentum.
 It was Ferndale however that adjusted to frequent stops by the whistle and the Cats won the battle of the free throws and player loss to the fifth foul call.

 Contra Costa Christian had the goods to upset No. 1 Ferndale but lost multiple starters in the second half due to the fifth foul call.
-After whittling down a Wildcat advantage, Contra Costa tied up the game, then
+After whittling down a Wildcat advantage, Contra Costa tied up the game, then even led by a point in the

 Natalie Detrick came up big, late in the game with multiple drives to the basket that resulted in points by herself and her teammates.
 Ferndale also won the free throw contest despite a low percentage, the Cats went 20/42 in the game while Contra Costa made 15 for 30 free throw attempts.
 The game also saw senior Sierra Earley at the top of her game as she dived for loose balls, played tough defense and came up with timely points.
 “I hit the floor all the time cause I'm just going 100 percent and want to make something happen for the team,” said Earley after the semifinal win.
 It would be ironic that in the opening quarter of the championship game, Earley would go down for the final time this season as she injured her knee.
 If the Lady Cats were going to win a title it would be with her encouragement from the bench, rather than her presence on the floor.